 “Le plaisir delicieux et toujours nouveau d’un occupation inutile.”*

 I’m very fond of this quotation from Henri de Régnier, which Maurice Ravel inscribed on the title page of his score for Valses Nobles et Sentimentales.
 The composer may have been satirising the vacuity of a society on the brink of the Great War, but I feel that the comment is equally as applicable to so many of us and our art!
 In the eyes of others, who measure success by material wealth, drawing and painting can seem like a useless occupation.
-Most of my art ends up in our loft in one of several boxes in the garage, for example.
+Most of my art ends up in our loft or in one of several boxes in the garage, for example.
 Why I do it, I’m still not sure, but I do know that Henri de Régnier was absolutely right; the pleasure for me is always fresh and perpetually novel!

 *The delicious and ever-fresh pleasure of a useless occupation.

 If, however, your useless occupation doesn’t seem quite as novel to you as you feel it should be, how about a little challenge to freshen it up?

 Take a small cardboard box, complete with lid, if possible, bend and fold it out of shape and fix it in this new shape with strong parcel tape.

 Take another box!
 Twist and bend this box, too, then smersh both boxes together and tape them up so that you can no longer tell where one box ends and the other one begins.
 Add extra forms using more scraps of cardboard if you like, but try to resist the temptation to decorate.*